New Therapeutic Approach May Improve Outcomes In Sepsis And Stroke - UrduPoint

 New Therapeutic Approach May Improve Outcomes In Sepsis And Stroke

-Researchers have tested a new therapeutic method in mouse models of sepsis and stroke.
-They conclude that it could significantly improve outcomes in both conditions.
+Researchers have tested a new therapeutic method in mouse models of sepsis and stroke

 Islamabad (UrduPoint / Pakistan Point News / Online - 09th November, 2019) Researchers have tested a new therapeutic method in mouse models of sepsis and stroke.
 They conclude that it could significantly improve outcomes in both conditions.